spear-sim/spear/docs/getting_started.md

 ## Generate a config file

 Our Unreal projects assume that all of their required parameters are declared in a config file.
 We usually launch our projects via high-level Python code, and this Python code takes care of generating the appropriate config file automatically.
 However, a valid config file is also required when building our projects, and we must generate this config file explicitly before attempting to build.
-A valid config file is also required if you want to launch one of our projects directly from the Unreal Editor.
 To generate a config file, run the following command-line tool.

 ```console
 cd tools